Dil-e-Muztar

 Dil-e-Muztar (The Anxious Heart) is a 2013 Pakistani romance drama television series about a love triangle involving a young man and two women.
-The show was well received by the audience and was lauded for the lead performances after it started airing on Hum TV on 23 February 2013.
+The show was well received by the audience and lauded for the lead cast performances after it started airing on Hum TV on 23 February 2013.
 Directed by Shahzad Kashmiri in his directorial debut, and written by Aliya Bukhari, the cast includes Imran Abbas Naqvi, Sanam Jung, and Sarwat Gilani in leading roles.